 ACC Championships, Feb.
 17-20 (women’s), Feb.
 24-27 (men’s)

 NCAA Championships, March 17-20 (women’s), March 24-27 (men’s)

 Currently ranked No. 16 in the country by the CSCAA, the Blue Devil women have the potential to push into the top-5 of the ACC Championships and top-15 at the NCAA Championships.
 The men currently sit just outside the top-25 rankings, and are more likely to compete for a top-10 finish in the ACC and top-30 nationally.

 However, the uncertainty of this season due to the COVID-19 pandemic makes it difficult to predict whether all the athletes on the team are able to participate in these meets.

-Especially with all the unknowns of this season, it is possible for both teams to fall out of the top-10 in the ACC and miss the NCAA Championships, which is limited to 35 teams.
+Especially with all the unknowns of this season, it is possible for both teams to fall out of the top-10 in the ACC and outside the top-30 at the NCAA Championships.

 Signup for our weekly newsletter.
 Cancel at any time.